 Selecting a back office service provider – Things to consider

-May 28 2009 Posted by: admin Posted in Uncategorized
+May 28 2009 Posted by: admin Posted in Back Office Services (BO)

 Over the last few years, outsourcing of products & services has gained traction with Small & Medium Size Enterprises.
 As connectivity improved and bandwidth costs came down, outsourcing to low cost regions fast became a norm as apposed to an exception.
 These days SMEs are using back-end support in wide range of services from simple tasks such as data entry to writing complex business development plans to designing and developing advanced software systems.
 SMEs are reaping benefits in productivity gains, shorter turnaround times, and lower cost structures and are able to focus more on core business issues.
 Nonetheless, the task of finding the right provider that understands your business, communicates well, and most importantly responds promptly when things go wrong, is still daunting.
 Here are a few steps that can help you find the right provider.